Manikranth/Notes/Terraform/Notes.md

 ```

 **Terrafrom Validate**
-It check weither the code is cyntactically valid.
-Basically it will check the error.
+It checks whether the code is syntactically valid.
+It will check the error.

 ```shell
 terraform valodate